southampton/linuxdesktopdocs/docs/desktops.rst

 GNOME 3
 -------

-GNOME 3 is the default desktop environment on university linux desktops.
+GNOME 3 is the default desktop environment on university Linux desktops.
 It is the most feature complete and useful desktop and as such as we highly recommend using it.

-GNOME 3, like many recent desktop environments, does not use the classic Windows style taskbar model, or the Mac OS X style dock model.
+GNOME 3, like many recent desktop environments, does not use the classic Windows style task bar model, or the Mac OS X style dock model.
 It can however be heavily customised by the *GNOME Tweak Tool* and :doc:`gnomeext`.

 Xfce 4